How do I schedule an advising appointment?

 If a course is offered one year, will it be offered again the next year?

-Some course do regularly repeat but courses are not guaranteed to be offered every year.
+Some courses regularly repeat but courses are not guaranteed to be offered every year.
 One Core Course will be offered every semester so students can fulfill the degree requirement.
 Each semester courses will be offered at a variety of levels covering a diverse range of topics to choose from.

 How many credits is the degree?